Our impact

 CO₂ Reduction

-Trees capture carbon and emit oxygen.
-They are the lungs of the Earth.
-By gifting trees, you contribute directly to this effect of CO₂ capturing.
-The estimated amount of CO₂ sequestered per tree over twenty years is approximately 240kg.
+Trees capture carbon and release oxygen.
+They’re the lungs of the Earth.
+By growing trees, you directly contribute to this natural form of carbon storage.
+Each tree sequesters approximately 240 kg of CO₂ over twenty years—a small act with long-term cooling.

 Water retention